 One of the most important aspects of interior painting is that you are prepared for the painting crew to move through your home.
-You know what works best for you and your family.
-Think about what order you would like your rooms painted.
-When the crew arrives, you will meet the PaintDenver Job Site Supervisor (JSS) and they will ask you where you would like them to start.
-You can make notes while reading these points of consideration:
+You know what works best for you and your family, so think about what order you would like your rooms painted ahead of time.

-2 – Areas that are not occupied, such as hallways, stairwells, powder rooms, and guest rooms, make good flex rooms.
-We can start these when we get ahead of ourselves and we can work on them anytime with minimum disruption to you.
+- Areas that are not occupied, such as hallways, stairwells, powder rooms, and guest rooms, make good flex rooms.
+We can start painting these if we get ahead of ourselves and can work on them anytime with minimum disruption to you.

-4 – Rooms that require extensive repairs may be out of service longer than one or two days depending upon the drying time of the repair products.
+- Rooms that require extensive repairs may be out of service longer than one or two days, depending on the drying time of the repair products.

-5 – Some specialized projects, like wallpapering and faux finishing, may require multiple visits to complete and those rooms may stay out of use longer.
+- Some specialized projects, like wallpapering and faux finishing, may require multiple visits to complete.
+These rooms may stay out of use longer.

-Remove small and fragile objects from the rooms to be painted.
-China cabinets especially need to be emptied and the china placed away from any work areas.
+- Remove small, fragile, and expensive objects from the rooms that are to be painted.
+Any china should especially be emptied from china cabinets and moved away from work areas.

-We will cover and protect the furniture and floors, but if there is a delicate piece of furniture or an heirloom that is tricky to move, please remove it before we arrive or make sure you notify the Job Site Supervisor before they start the room.
+- We will cover and protect the furniture and floors, but if there is a delicate piece of furniture or an heirloom that is tricky to move, please remove it before we arrive or make sure you notify the Team Leader before they start that room.

-Empty bookcases, if we are to move and paint behind them.
-It could be as simple as placing the books on a sofa or chair that we will be covered anyway.
-Please make sure that any furniture that we are expected to move is not too heavy or that you have notified us to allow extra help in moving the furniture.
+- Please empty bookcases if we are to move and paint behind them.
+You can simply place the books on a sofa or chair that will be covered anyways.
+Please make sure that any furniture we are expected to move is not too heavy or that you have notified us to allow extra help in moving the furniture.

-Remove paintings, pictures, posters, and manageable mirrors from the walls.
-If they are going back up in the same place, leave the hardware and we will paint around or over it (so if you move it later, the spot is covered).
-If they are not going back up, please remove the hardware – this will be an indication that we are to repair the hole before painting.
+- Remove paintings, pictures, posters, and manageable mirrors from the walls.
+If they are going back in the same place, leave the hardware and we will paint around or over it (so if you move it later, the spot is covered).
+If they are not going back up, please remove the hardware.
+This will be an indication that we are to repair the hole before painting.

-Turn off, and if practical, disconnect electronic items such as computers and entertainment centers.
-We will be able to move them more easily.
-It is preferable for the homeowner to move these valuable items.
+- Turn off, and if practical, disconnect electronic items such as computers and entertainment centers.
+This will make it easier for us to move them if needed, and it is preferable for the homeowner to remove these valuable items.

-If we are painting the baby’s room, you should set up a temporary changing area and possible sleeping space for a day while the paint dries thoroughly.
-You should also get an extra few changes of clothes out of the dresser.
+If we are painting a baby’s room, you should set up a temporary changing area and sleeping space for a day while the paint dries thoroughly.
+You should also take a few changes of clothes from the dresser.
 The low VOC paints will limit the smell and exposure to chemicals, but you can never be too safe.

-If we do not need immediate access to the ceiling over a bed (to paint around a light fixture or fix a crack) many items in the bedroom can be piled on the bed.
+Many items in the bedroom can be piled on the bed, as long as we do not need immediate access to the ceiling (to paint around a light fixture or repair a crack).
 Just make sure the bed is not too heavy to move if we need to paint behind it.
-We will then cover it with a clean cover.
+We will then protect it with a clean cover.

 Please remove any toiletries or medications you will need for the day.
 Clear off the counters and towel racks and remove any other personal items.
 If we are painting inside the medicine cabinet or vanity, please empty them.

 If we are painting inside closets, we ask that they are completely empty.
-If we are not painting the closet, take out an extra day’s clothes in case we seal up the closet and it has to remain that way overnight.
+If we are not painting the closet, be sure to take out an extra day of clothes in case we need to seal it overnight.